sjmsjm1111/baekjun/README.md

 #Solving baekjun algorithm problems.

-But not all of solutions satisfy with baekjun testing system.
+<h1>But not all of solutions satisfy with baekjun testing system.</h1>